-Worst of all changes that your postpartum body goes through is dramatically losing a lot of hair, change in the texture of your hair and stretch marks (ugh!).
-While changes in skin (other than stretch marks) and nails are still manageable, dealing with thinning hair is a little difficult considering the relationship we have with our hair.
+Worst of all changes that your postpartum body goes through is dramatically losing a lot of hair, a change in the texture of your hair, and stretch marks (ugh!).
+While changes in the skin (other than stretch marks) and nails are still manageable, dealing with thinning hair is a little difficult considering the relationship we have with our hair.

 What is Hair, Skin, and Nails Vitamins?

 Hair, skin, and nail vitamins commonly contain Vitamins A, C, and E and most importantly biotin, a B-complex vitamin.
 You may find selenium, manganese, fish oil, and flaxseed oil as other ingredients to support healthy hair.

 There are many brands of hair, skin, and nail vitamins are available in the market that claims to thicken hair, improve skin tone, and fix a brittle nail.

 The common ingredient in all of them is -biotin or Vitamin H. Biotin is particularly responsible for healthy hair, nails, and skin and is often touted as a miracle cure for hair loss.

 Does Breastfeeding cause Hair loss?